Density-potential inversion from Moreau-Yosida regularization: Proofs

 \begin{lemma} Suppose that $X,X^*$ are both strictly convex and reflexive.
 Let $f:X \to \R \cup \{+\infty\}$ be a convex, lower semicontinuous functional and $x \in X$ such that the subdifferential $\subdiff f(x)$ is nonempty.
 Then there is a unique $\xi \in \subdiff f(x) \subseteq X^*$ with minimal norm that is the weak limit of

 for $\eps \searrow 0$.
 Moreover, if $X^*$ is uniformly convex then strong convergence holds. \end{lemma}

 \begin{proof} Since $f$ is convex and lower semicontinuous, its subdifferential is a maximal monotone operator from $X$ to $X^*$ \cite[Th.~2.43]{Barbu-Precupanu}.
 Then the first equality and weak convergence follow directly from a result for maximal monotone operators \cite[Prop.~1.146~(iv)]{Barbu-Precupanu}.
 We will just add a note about the notation in the reference for the reader's orientation.
 In Ref.~\cite{Barbu-Precupanu}, the parameter $\eps$ is replaced by $\lambda$, the duality mapping $J$ is called $f$, and the subdifferential $\subdiff f$ is the operator $A$, while the gradients $ (f^\eps)'$ are $A_\lambda$.
-The connection with regularization is made in Sec.~2.2.3.
+The connection with regularization is made in Ref.~\cite[Sec.~2.2.3]{Barbu-Precupanu}.
 That the density is in the domain of the subdifferential means that the subdifferential is not empty at this point.
-That there exists a unique element with minimal norm in $\subdiff f$ follows from a basic theorem of functional analysis \cite[Cor.~5.1.19]{megginson-book}.\\ We finally show the set membership in Eq.~\eqref{eq:v-from-weak-limit-proofs}.
+That there exists a unique element with minimal norm in $\subdiff f$ follows from a basic theorem of functional analysis \cite[Cor.~5.1.19]{megginson-book}.

+We finally show the set membership in Eq.~\eqref{eq:v-from-weak-limit-proofs}.
 Taking the definition of the proximal mapping as the minimizer in Eq.~\eqref{eq:MY-def} and translating that into the condition that the subdifferential includes zero at the minimum, we have

 Here we first used that the subdifferential is additive for convex functions and then that $\subdiff \frac{1}{2}\|\cdot\|_X^2 = J$ \cite[Ex.~2.32]{Barbu-Precupanu}. \end{proof}